 You don’t need to spend a penny on electricians, plasterers, or decorators.
 We take care of it all after the sale.
 That £10,000 you were about to spend on rewiring?
 Keep it.

-A Guaranteed, Fast Sale
+A Certain and Fast Sale

 Forget the uncertainty of the open market.